-- The term "OS" is used in this manual to indicate operating systems compatible with this product. - -- Windows® XP: Microsoft® Windows® XP operating system - -- Windows Vista®: Microsoft® Windows Vista® Business operating system - -- Windows 7[®]: Microsoft[®] Windows 7[®] Professional operating system - The formal name of Windows® is Microsoft® Windows® Operating System. - Microsoft®, Windows® and Windows Vista® are trademarks or registered trademarks of Microsoft® Corporation in the United States and other countries. - Adobe is a registered trademark and Adobe Reader is a trademark of Adobe Systems Incorporated. - Other product names appearing in this quick start guide may be trademarks or registered trademarks of their respective holders.
+- The term "OS" is used in this manual to indicate operating systems compatible with this product. - -- Windows XP: Microsoft Windows XP operating system - -- Windows Vista: Microsoft Windows Vista Business operating system - -- Windows 7: Microsoft Windows 7 Professional operating system - The formal name of Windows is Microsoft Windows Operating System. - Microsoft, Windows and Windows Vista are trademarks or registered trademarks of MicrosoftCorporation in the United States and other countries. - Intel and Intel Core are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries. - Adobe is a registered trademark and Adobe Reader is a trademark of Adobe Systems Incorporated. - "ONVIF" and Onvir are trademarks of ONVIF Inc. - Other product names appearing in this quick start guide may be trademarks or registered trademarks of their respective holders.